thspinto/thspBlog/content/posts/my-rbp-setup.md

 # Tired of configuring my RBP

 I've had a raspberry pi for a while and most of the time it rests off in a drawer.
 From time to time I dust off the SD card to setup the box with dynamic DNS and play with it as my personal server.
-It always went back to the drawer when my vacations fished and I broke the SO with some crazy experiment.
+It always went back to the drawer when my vacation fished and I broke the SO with some crazy experiment.

 As an SRE I spend most of my time thinking what flows are more burdensome to the team and how can we automate the process to gain more time to do cool more cool stuff.
 But with the RBP it was different, I'd never versioned the scripts I executed and never though about creating a proper automation for the box.